waysact/react-style/README.md

 support.

 Media-queries are easily implemented inside the `render` function, using `Screen.width` for example.
-This is however not possible server side, so there are some setbacks to not supporting media-queries.
+Full media-query support will be added to React Style after the upcoming release (inline-styles branch) and support both inline styles as generated CSS.

 Animations inside CSS also introduce implicit behaviour, as CSS animations are decoupled from logic.
 By being decoupled, the state of the component is split